-20-year period from the date it is established.
-The UAAL will be amortized as a level dollar amount if the Funded Ratio is less than 100% or as a level percentage of payroll if the Funded Ratio is greater than 100%, over a period not to exceed 20 years.
+- 5. The funding policy adopted by the Board, as shown in Schedule F, provides that the unfunded actuarial accrued liability as of June 30, 2013 (Transitional UAAL) will be amortized over a closed 20-year period.
+In each subsequent valuation all benefit changes, assumption and method changes, and experience gains and/or losses that have occurred since the previous valuation will determine a New Incremental UAAL.
+Each New Incremental UAAL will be amortized over a closed 20-year period from the date it is established.
+Any new incremental UAAL attributable to the granting of any post-retirement benefit adjustment (PRBA) will be amortized over a closed 15-year period.
+The UAAL will be amortized as a level dollar amount if the Funded Ratio is less than 100% or as a level percentage of payroll if the Funded Ratio is greater than 100%, over a period not to exceed 20 years. - 6.
+The total UAAL contribution rate is (6.79)% of payroll, determined in accordance with the Board's funding policy.
+The UAAL contribution rate has been calculated on the assumption that the aggregate amount of the accrued liability contribution will increase by 3.00% each year. - Schedule G of this report shows the amortization schedules for the Transitional UAAL and New Incremental UAALs.

+Section IV - Comments on Valuation

-- 6. The total UAAL contribution rate is (6.61)% of payroll, determined in accordance with the Board's funding policy.
-The UAAL contribution rate has been calculated on the assumption that the aggregate amount of the accrued liability contribution will increase by 3.00% each year. - Schedule G of this report shows the amortization schedules for the Transitional UAAL and New Incremental UAALs. - 8.
-The following table shows the components of the total UAAL and the derivation of the UAAL contribution rate in accordance with the funding policy:
+8. The following table shows the components of the total UAAL and the derivation of the UAAL contribution rate in accordance with the funding policy: